YasaTjoe/work_health_analysis/README.md

 - Walk Speed
 - Stand Time

-Matthew was not someone who often exercised, so I knew I couldn't make a fitness dashboard, but virtually all that the Apple Watch detected and collected were fitness related.
+Matthew was not someone who often exercised, so I did not want to make a fitness dashboard, but virtually all that the Apple Watch detected and collected were fitness related.
 The only times he would move a lot were at his job, Woolworths.
 He is a Team Member/Duty Manager, and was basically moving constantly during his shifts.
+So I decided to test whether Matthew's physical work was sufficient to replace an exercise routine.